breadMSA/BetterDiscordThemes/README.md

+I have collected some of the themes for Better Discord.
+This will be updated frequently.

 Note: I do not own most of these files.
 I have edited some of the files so they're gonna be a little bit different from the original ones, I will link every creation that was created by others here.
 (genshin & genshinv2 was made by myself)